BrowserBoost/Extension/README.md

 The Browser Boost extension provides an open-source, privacy respecting alternative to numerous single-use extensions.

-You can rely on Browser Boost instead of having to trust multiple single-use extensions from various developers, which are often closed source and come with undocumented permissions.
+You can rely on Browser Boost instead of having to trust multiple extensions from various developers, which are often closed source, collect user data, and come with undocumented permissions.

 Browser Boost collects no user data, does not require signup, has no servers, is entirely open source and is 100% free.